 What causes common menopause symptoms?

-Night sweats and hot flashes can be caused by the interaction between fluctuating oestrogen levels and the hypothalamus – the part of the brain that controls body temperature.
-As oestrogen levels decrease, the hypothalamus can become hypersensitive, which is why the slightest change in room temperature can cause you to overheat.
+Night sweats and hot flashes can be caused by the interaction between fluctuating estrogen levels and the hypothalamus – the part of the brain that controls body temperature.
+As estrogen levels decrease, the hypothalamus can become hypersensitive, which is why the slightest change in room temperature can cause you to overheat.

 How can I manage menopause symptoms?

 Nutritional choices can really support you during your menopause or perimenopause.
-Some herbs and supplements provide relief from night sweats, especially foods rich in natural plant oestrogens such as flaxseeds and flaxseed oil.
+Some herbs and supplements provide relief from night sweats, especially foods rich in natural plant estrogens such as flaxseeds and flaxseed oil.

 As for increasing vaginal lubrication and reducing urinary incontinence, you can begin training your pelvic floor muscles before menopause or perimenopause even begin.
 A stronger pelvic floor contributes to better bladder control and vaginal elasticity – what’s more, regular sexual activity can also help to keep the vaginal walls thick and moist.